DarrelASandbox/playground-db/sql/postgresql/stephen-grider/README.md

 ![schema_migration_angry_boss_2](diagrams/schema_migration_angry_boss_2.png)

-- **Lesson 2**: When working with other engineers, we need a really easy way to tie the structure of our database to our code
+- **Key Takeaway 2**: When working with other engineers, we need a really easy way to tie the structure of our database to our code

 ## Migration File